bitcoinz-dev-tools/bitcoinz-rest-api/README.md

 ```

 NOTE: The BitcoinZ data lives in `/bitcoinz/data`.
 It is suggested to mount a shared volume so that
-if the docker container is ever updated or delted, the node data is still available.
+if the docker container is ever updated or deleted, the node data is still available.
 You can
 mount a shared volume like so: